Moving Nairobi? Living in Kenya?

 Financial Advice in Kenya

-The laws regarding financial advice in Kenya differ significantly from those offered to individuals in the UK and Europe, where EU regulation ensures clients are afforded the highest possible levels of protection and recourse.
+The laws regarding financial advice in Kenya differ significantly from those offered to individuals in the UK and Europe.
+There EU regulation ensures clients receive the highest possible levels of protection and recourse.

 Review your Existing Pensions & Investments